codegouvfr/sill-deploy/README.md

 This monorepo is made of several directories:

-- `api/`: Application API (also includes jobs, that can be run periodically)
+- api: Application API (also includes jobs, that can be run periodically)
-- `web/`: Web frontend
+- web: Web frontend
-- `docs/`: Documentation, as deployed [here](https://codegouvfr.github.io/catalogi/)
+- docs: Documentation, as deployed [here](https://codegouvfr.github.io/catalogi/)
-- `deploy-examples/`: Deployment examples.
-For now only a Docker Compose example.
+- deploy-examples: Examples of deployment, including [Docker Compose](deploy-examples/docker-compose) and [Kubernetes with Helm](docs/5-deploying-with-kubernetes.md).

 ## Governance and contributions